 In a cluster setup, some of the existing connections (1/Nth connections, where N is the cluster size) at the cluster level or specific virtual server level are lost.
 This behavior is observed if a node leaves or joins the system.
 To address the loss, you must gracefully handle the existing connections.
-Graceful handling is done by configuring “retain connections on cluster” option in the CLIP address and specifying timeout interval in the node’s NSIP.
+Graceful handling is done by configuring the “retain connections on cluster” option in the CLIP address and specifying a timeout interval in the node’s NSIP.

 Graceful handling of connections is applicable in two scenarios:

 New node addition

 To upgrade a cluster, you must upgrade one node at a time.
 Before upgrading a node, you must set it to passive state and then set it to active state after the upgrade.
 To avoid terminating existing connections when upgrading the node, shut it down gracefully with a configured timeout interval.
 Otherwise, 1/Nth (where N is the cluster size) of the cluster’s connections are terminated.

 If existing sessions are not completed within the configured timeout interval, they get terminated after the grace time.